Bigyanhub/Bigyanhub.github.io/README.md

-# Portfolio Website
+# Experimental Portfolio Website

-This is my first web development project where I created a personal portfolio website.
-It was built to showcase my skills, projects, and interests as I started learning web development.
+This was my first attempt at creating a portfolio website.
+It’s not perfect, but it helped me understand the basics of web development.

 ## Features
 - **Home Page**: A brief introduction about myself.